yashlamba/portfolio/content/blogs/python/bsp-basics.md

 print(b, type(b)) # 69 <class 'int'>
 ```

-That's it for this one, things will get more interesting when start learning about [loops.]()
+That's it for this one, things will get more interesting when start learning about [loops and conditionals.]()